Kick the Can

 Just as he was about to give up, a voice called out in the darkness.
 “Over here, you punk ass thing!”

 Bruce turned, the creature was practically on top of him, but there was another kid in the back by a large tree.
-He was hopping from side to side, practically shaking his ass at it.
+Hopping from side to side, the kid was practically shaking his ass at it, and drew its attention.
 “Kid, no!
 Obstacles don’t…”

 The tentacles lashed out.
 The teen dodged one and ran around the tree, but the creature anticipated the move and the other was there waiting.